scipy/scipy/doc/source/tutorial/ndimage.rst

        binary images in arbitrary dimensions.
 IEEE Trans.
 PAMI 25, 265-270, 2003.

 ..
-[4] P. Felkel, R. Wegenkittl, and M. Bruckschwaiger,
+[4] The image foresting transform: theory, algorithms, and applications,
-       "Implementation and Complexity of the Watershed-from-Markers Algorithm Computed as a Minimal Cost Forest.", Eurographics 2001, pp. C:26-35.
+       Falcao, A. X., Stolfi, J., and Lotufo, R. de Alencar.
+Pattern Analysis and Machine Intelligence (PAMI), 2004.

 ..
 [5] T. Briand and P. Monasse, "Theory and Practice of Image B-Spline
        Interpolation", Image Processing On Line, 8, pp. 99–141, 2018.